testcontainers/testcontainers-go/docs/modules/azurite.md

 - `string`, the Docker image to use.
 - `testcontainers.ContainerCustomizer`, a variadic argument for passing options.

+- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

+!!!info
+    The `RunContainer(ctx, opts...)` function is deprecated and will be removed in the next major release of _Testcontainers for Go_.

 ### Default Credentials

 The Azurite container uses the following default credentials: